 Amazon Athena is a serverless interactive query tool for running ad-hoc or pre-created ANSI SQL queries on data stored within Amazon￼ S3.
 It allows users to perform complex analyses on massive datasets without having to worry about the underlying infrastructure, cost, or maintenance associated with traditional database management systems (DMBS).
 With Athena, AWS automatically handles all the infrastructure, so users only pay for the data scanned during the queries.

 Amazon Redshift is a fully managed, column-based data warehouse designed for online analytical processing (OLAP).
-Users who have Amazon Athena as their data warehouse and Amazon Simple Storage Service (Amazon S3) as their data lake can integrate the two seamlessly for a lake house approach.
+Users who have Amazon Redshift as their data warehouse and Amazon Simple Storage Service (Amazon S3) as their data lake can integrate the two seamlessly for a lake house approach.

 As with Athena, Redshift allows users to combine multiple complex queries to provide insights on massive data sets.
 However, Redshift can handle queries on an even larger scale, with better performance and only slightly more cost.